blair-mmai/AzureML_SentimentAnalysis/Executive-Overview-of-Microsoft-Azure-ML-Studio---for-use-in-Sentiment-Analysis.md

 Figure 1 Comparison of NLP Services

-We explore Azure specifically for Sentiment Analysis below as our platform of choice.
+Given Bathurst Inc. is trying to understand it's customer's sentiment in our tutorial example, we explore Azure specifically for Sentiment Analysis below as our platform of choice.

 ## **Azure Machine Learning Studio**